How To Apply

 The Strasberg experience may begin at any time.
 The Institute provides the freedom and flexibility for students to enroll in classes starting in any of four sessions year round.
 All sessions last 12 weeks, except for the Summer session in New York which is 10 weeks long, but with more class hours per week (18-20 hours/week instead of the regular 16 hours, or 24-26 hours/week instead of the regular 22 hours of class).

 Applicants MUST send their application package to the school location that they are interested in attending.
-The NY and LA schools process and admit their own student body separately.
+The New York and West Hollywood schools process and admit their own student body separately.
 It is the responsibility of the applicant to make sure that his/her application package is sent to the correct school location.

-At Strasberg, we are looking for serious actors with the talent and courage to be the best in the world.
+At the Strasberg Institute, we are looking for serious actors with the talent and courage to be the best in the world.

 Every student must submit an application form.
 The form is to be filled out completely and must indicate what program you are interested in applying to.
 All applicants regardless of experience will be considered and no audition is required.